korningf/aegis-vault/README.md

 * SSH

+Now chances are we have an ssh key already if this is a virtual machine.

+But this doesn't mean the  private key is present on the local machine.

+We want to configure ssh such that all private keys live in the vault.

-At minimum we will integrate with SSH for initialization  and git access.
+At minimum we will need to integrate pass and ssh for git repo access.

 We will probably want to use SSH-Agents, and we will address this later.